 Remove each doughnut from the pan and cool on a wire rack.
 Repeat with remaining batter.

 Meanwhile, prepare the glaze.
 In a medium mixing bowl, combine the powdered sugar, milk, and vanilla extract.
 Mix until smooth.
-Additional milk or powdered sugar can be added to achieve the desired thickness.
+Additional milk or confectioners' sugar can be added to achieve the desired thickness.

 Dip the top of each doughnut into the glaze, allowing the excess glaze to drip off before placing it back on the wire rack.
 Decorate with sprinkles while the glaze is still wet.
 Repeat with the remaining doughnuts.

-Store doughnuts in an airtight container at room temperature for up to 3 days.
+Store doughnuts in an airtight container at room temperature for up to three days.